REZ-OAN/VPS-PoC/Docs/setting_up_storage_pool_for_libvirt.md

 ![verification-of-storage-pool](../Images/storage-pool-verify.png)

-## What happens after difining this storage pool in libvirt?
+## What happens after defining this storage pool in libvirt?

 1. **Libvirt associates the pool with the `vgubuntu` volume group**
     - It allows libvirt to manage logical volumes within the VG (volume group) for VM storage.